Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ## Step 4: (Optional) Confirming Connection to your CRAN Feed

-You can confirm that your local CRAN environment is configured with your CRAN feed by entering:
+You can confirm that your local R environment is configured with your CRAN feed by entering:

 ```r
 getOption("repos")